pantheon-systems/documentation/source/content/certification/study-guide-cms/06-deploy.md

 <Alert title="Prerequisite for this activity:"  type="danger" >

 You will need to create and upload a valid SSH key to your account dashboard.
 See the previous section on SSH Access for instructions on how to do this.
-Alternatively, you can follow the instructions on this documentation page: https://docs.pantheon.io/ssh-keys#add-ssh-key---new-dashboard
+Alternatively, you can follow the instructions on [this documentation page](/ssh-keys#add-ssh-key---new-dashboard).

 </Alert>